-The Company's Policy on Human Rights covers not only the Company but extends to its subsidiaries.
 The Company encourages its suppliers, contractors and others to follow the principles laid down in the five principles of its values and beliefs.

 2. How many stakeholder complaints have been received in the past financial year and what percent was satisfactorily resolved by the management?